SALMA ALWER

 Shut up

 Don’t exhibit your meaty ideas to the hungry wolves.
 This is bad for several reasons, first people may steal your idea.
 Second, they can give their opinion and it can affect how you feel about it, interrupting the very integral process of creation.
 Third, their energy will enter and possibly sabotage the birth of this new thing.
-And lastly there is a theory called the intention-behaviour.
-Psychologists found that sharing intentions publicly creates a premature sense of accomplishment, leading to a decrease in motivation.
+And lastly you don't want to create a premature sense of accomplishment, decreasing motivation.
 So do less talking and more doing.

 Programming